 Distinctive || Baptism by Immersion

 The precedent we find in the New Testament is baptism following conversion by immersion into water.
 Baptism by immersion is meant to symbolically depict the believer’s real union to Christ in His death and resurrection (Rom.
 6:1-14).
-(For more on this distinctive, consider attending one of our Baptism classes, held several times throughout the year.)
+(For more on this distinctive, consider attending our on demand online Baptism class.)

 Doctrine of Resurrection and Consummation of the Kingdom of God